grafov/go-playground/README.md

 # go-playground

-Very simple Emacs mode for local golang playground similar to play.golang.org.
+Very simple Emacs mode for local [Go language](http://golang.org) playground similar to [play.golang.org](http://play.golang.org).
 It just uses `go-mode` and all its benefits.
 I recommend to use `goimports` for automatic imports.